laanayabdrzak/Mobile-Application-Guidelines-V1/README.md

 mobile app architecture is a set of patterns and techniques which are required to be followed in order to build a fully structured mobile application.
 The techniques and patterns are formulated keeping the vendor requirement and industry standards in mind.
 ![Mobile Architecture](https://github.com/laanayabdrzak/MobileArchitecture/images/mobile-app-architectures.jpg)

+While building better app architecture is vital for any business, not many appreneurs succeed in doing it.
+Here are few considerations you need to check at the time of building mobile app architecture:

+**1. Determining the device**
+  Here you need to keep the device types in mind.
+This covers the screen size, CPU characteristics, resolution (DPI), storage space and   memory, and development tool environment availability.

 ###### The various elements of an app’s architecture

 ## Author